Anura Webcomponents A rewrite of Anura from the ground up using webcomponents. No jQuery, no dependencies, just **plain ES6.** Goals: * framework-agnostic (no node, no angular, no react) * source-agnostic (work with multiple DAM systems) * furthermore, it should be * easy to integrate * accessible *

-An effort to rewrite Anura from the ground up using webcomponents.
-No jQuery, no npm, just plain ES6.
-Goals: * framework-agnostic * source-agnostic * furthermore, it should be * easy to integrate * accessible * responsive > > > > > Internet Explorer is NOT supported anymore.
-If you need that, use the [jQuery](/anura/frontend) one (and may god have mercy on your soul) [MINITOC] > > > > > > now also available via [NPM](https://www.npmjs.com/package/anura-webcomponents) ## WORK IN PROGESS > > > > This is still in BETA and subject to change, no guarantees are given - deploy at your own risk.
-WIP-demo currently over at [https://anura.brix.ch/webcomponents](https://anura.brix.ch/webcomponents). ## Introduction [Webcomponents](https://www.webcomponents.org/introduction) are declarative, so where before you needed custom Javascript, you now just: ```html ``` In order to abstract away the source of your assets, the concept of _adapters_ exists.
-These hold common settings (such as the locale) and know how to talk to a source (usually a DAM).
+# Anura Webcomponents A rewrite of Anura from the ground up using webcomponents.
+No jQuery, no dependencies, just **plain ES6.** Goals: * framework-agnostic (no node, no angular, no react) * source-agnostic (work with multiple DAM systems) * furthermore, it should be * easy to integrate * accessible * responsive > > > > > Internet Explorer is NOT supported anymore.
+If you need that, use the [jQuery](/anura/frontend) one (and may god have mercy upon your soul) [MINITOC] ## Demo See [https://anura.brix.ch/webcomponents](https://anura.brix.ch/webcomponents). ## Installation Anura is available via * [git submodule](https://gitlab.brix.ch/brix/celum/anura/webcomponents) (ask us for a user) * `git submodule add https://gitlab.brix.ch/brix/celum/anura/webcomponents.git lib/anura` (you may prefer to use [tags](https://gitlab.brix.ch/brix/celum/anura/webcomponents/-/tags), main is "bleeding-edge") * and to update `git submodule update --remote` * [npm](https://www.npmjs.com/package/anura-webcomponents) * `npm i anura-webcomponents` * [unpkg CDN](https://unpkg.com/anura-webcomponents) * `` * `` ### Usage In your `index.html` (or a CMS page), import at least the following two lines (use the `` if you can, otherwise lead with it). **Replace `$DAM` with `bynder`, `celum` or `sharedien`**! ```html ``` Instead of loading all components via `anura-components.js`, you might only want to load the one you need, e.g. `anura-gallery.js` (it will take care of its dependencies). ## Introduction [Webcomponents](https://www.webcomponents.org/introduction) are declarative, so where before you needed custom Javascript, you now just declare that you want a gallery: ```html ``` In order to abstract away the source of your assets, the concept of _adapters_ exists.
+These hold common settings (such as the URL) and know how to talk to their DAM.
 They are hooked up as follows: ```html ``` > > > > > > Note that you can update _locale_ at runtime, and the gallery will reload itself to reflect that change.
 To use multiple adapters at the same time: give them an ID like _id=my-id_, and refer to them as _adapter="#my-id"_.
 The same applies to hooking up different components to one another.
 Here's an example with a navigation tree: ```html

 ``` The tree is configured as the _search_ component for the gallery, so it will now listen to navigation events and update itself. ![Screenshot of anura-tree and anura-gallery side-by-side](anura-example.png) ## Page Anatomy When composing your own anura page, you will use a variety of different anura components, which you can mix-and-match alongside regular HTML as you see fit.
 For example: ![graphic of an anura page layout](basic-anatomy.png) Using just 4 different anura-components, we can simply create an easy-to-use media browsing experience - anywhere in the web! ![screenshot of a basic anura page](basic-anatomy-screenshot.png) In order for this to work, we need to hook them up to one another like so (note the `adapter` and `source` attributes): ```html